neelkamath/omni-chat-backend/docs/spec.md

 Certain systems (e.g., Twitter DMs) will exist even if our app is a success because the creators of those services want to roll their own.
 The creators of those services will not use our app because they want to be "different" from the other services, even though they'll only build a suboptimal system.
 We can only hope that users on such platforms will prefer to exchange usernames to chat on our platform.

+## Implementation Notes for the User

+### Accounts

+- The same email address cannot be registered twice.
+- Deleting your account results in all your data (e.g., every message you've ever sent) to be wiped.

+- A message can have one of three states.
+A _sent_ message has been uploaded to the server.
+A _delivered_ message has been downloaded by the other user.
+A _read_ message has been seen by the other user.

+### Private Chats

+- A _private chat_ is a chat between two users which cannot be converted into a group chat.
+- When a private chat is deleted by a user, the messages sent until then are no longer visible to them, and the chat is no longer retrieved when requesting their chats.
+However, the user they were chatting with will still have the chat in the same state it was in before the user deleted it.
+If the other user sends a message to the user, it will show up as the first message in the user's chat.

+### Group Chats

+- If you are added to a group chat, or are added back to a group chat after leaving it, you will be able to see the entire chat's history.
+- If you leave a group chat, your messages will remain in the chat.

 ## Features

 - The core software will be open source so that user requiring libre software (e.g., idealist hobbyists, companies requiring code control, organizations requiring private deployments on their own servers) will be able to use the service.